BlackPhlox/wte/README.md

 # Prerequisites
   - Running Windows 1903 (build >= 10.0.18362.0) or later
-  - Have the latest version of Windows Terminal installed
+  - Have installed Windows Terminal Version 1.0.1401.0 or later
   - Have installed Rust 1.44.0 or later

 # Setup